-In order to be able to transfer knowledge onto your audience, the structure of your presentation is key.
+In order to be able to transfer knowledge to an audience, the structure of the presentation is key.
 Before structuring, all data needs to be collected and analysed, results should be visualised (drawings, graphs, tables) and conclusions should be drawn.

-After collecting all the necessary information, you should start with formulating the take home message(s) of the presentation.
+After collecting all the necessary information, you will start with formulating the main message (or messages) of the presentation.
 What do you really want your audience to remember?
-Based on the take home message(s) of the presentation the information can be selected that is required to convey this message.
+Based on the main message of the presentation, the information can be selected that is required to convey this message.
 Be selective; not all your results or conclusions have to be included in the presentation.
-Only present the parts of the materials and methods, results and conclusions that will help you explain your take home message(s) and will help your audience understand the aim of your research.
-If certain information makes your presentation unnecessarily difficult or if it distracts from your take home message(s), you can consider to leave it out of your presentation.
-This could mean leaving out parts of your research that you would normally include in a report or laboratory notebook.
+Only present the parts of the materials and methods, results and conclusions that will help you explain this main message.
+If certain information makes your presentation unnecessarily difficult or if it distracts from your main message, you can consider to leave it out of your presentation.
+This could mean leaving out parts of your research that you would normally include in a report.
+At the same time it is important to adjust the selection of information to the time that is allocated for the presentation.